Welcome to Daily Nouri

 No. The capsule does the foundational work on its own.
 The lifestyle habits here are amplifiers, not requirements — even adopting one or two can meaningfully support what's already happening in your gut.

-Will I hear from you during the 90 days?+
+Will I hear from you along the way?+

 Yes.
-You'll get cycle-by-cycle email check-ins with education and encouragement timed to each phase of your reset, so you're never guessing what "normal" looks like at any point.
+You'll get cycle-by-cycle email check-ins with education and encouragement timed to each stage, so you're never guessing what "normal" looks like at any point.

-What if I don't notice anything by day 30?+
+What if I don't notice anything in the first month?+

 That's expected, and not a sign anything is wrong.
-The middle phase is intentionally unglamorous — the shifts many women notice tend to build cumulatively across the second and third cycles, not the first.
+The middle stretch is intentionally unglamorous — the shifts many women notice tend to build cumulatively across later weeks, not the first few.

 A capsule within a capsule — by design